 I grew up in rural Wisconsin, where people think pot and psychedelics are bad, but drinking and taking meds to blunt your feelings are totally normal.
-By my twenties, like the rest of the American population, I was doing talk therapy and downing oodles of different antidepressants.
+By my twenties, I was doing talk therapy and downing oodles of different antidepressants, like the rest of the American population.
 The thinking went that if you could just get the right mental illness diagnosis, implement the right thought pattern, and find the right medication, all your issues would magically float away on a sea of serotonin.

 After years of naming and blaming in therapy, all I knew was that I had anger, anxiety, and dysthymia, which means you aren’t so depressed that you’re curled up in a fetal position, but you don’t really enjoy the sunshine either.
 After being on a medication that gave me insomnia and made my hair fall out, I cried uncle — no more pharma for me, and I was tired of talking.
 This left just me and my brain.

 Then I discovered ayahuasca.
 It took a few years and several serendipities to progress from a chance conversation in a coffee shop to being in a dark room with a group of 15 other people, ready to drink the South American brew.

 Here’s what I knew going in: Unlike drugs people take recreationally, ayahuasca is no laughing matter.
 The brew itself is foul — like licking the bottom of a garbage can.
 The sometimes challenging trip can go for eight to 10 hours, and you will puke.
 A lot.
 On the plus side, I had read countless stories of folks just like me who took ayahuasca and had their minds “reset.”
 People with lifelong depression had it lifted in one day.
 I’d never done a drug stronger than pot before, but I bought my first motorcycle without knowing how to ride, and I moved to New York on a whim, so I was ready for whatever happened.